 "Unfortunately we hear of many Australian children with CP and their families travelling overseas to receive unregulated stem cell treatments at great cost… This study, using cord blood which has been stored under Australian government-regulated conditions, is an important first step towards potentially improving treatment."

 Cell Care recently commenced offering free collection and storage of cord blood for siblings of children with cerebral palsy.
-This is an important step towards improving the treatment options available for Australian children with cerebral palsy and ensures these stem cells are collected in a manner that is fully licensed by the Therapeutic Goods Administration (TGA) of the Australian government so that they will be available for use in future clinical trials in Australia.
+This is an important step towards improving the treatment options available for Australian children with cerebral palsy.
+This stem cell storage is fully licensed by the Therapeutic Goods Administration (TGA) of the Australian government so that it will be available for use in future clinical trials in Australia.

 Ultimately, patients with cerebral palsy will have even more treatment options if they can receive cord blood transplants from matched unrelated donors or even partially matched unrelated donors.
-This option is available via clinical trials in Korea (Kim et al. 2013), but the inventory of donated cord blood in Korean banks is not likely to match non-Korean children.
-In order to convince USA regulatory authorities of the safety of treating brain injury with cord blood stem cells from unrelated donors, a phase 1 study on adults with acute stroke was just completed (NCT02397018).
-The next step will be a phase 2 trial on adults with acute stroke, and then hopefully it will be possible for children in the USA to receive unrelated cord blood therapy for cerebral palsy.
+This option is available via clinical trials in South Korea, but the inventory of donated cord blood in Korean banks is not likely to match non-Korean children.
+A path towards cell therapy access for children in the west with cerebral palsy requires that researchers must convince regulatory authorities of the safety of treating brain injury with cord blood stem cells from unrelated donors.